dhay/onenote2xml/ONE/STORE/README.md

 which parses a file node list containing a sequence of revision manifests, each represented by class `RevisionManifest`.

+## `property_set.py`

+This module exports function `ObjectSpaceObjectPropSet` which reads a property set object structure from the file, at the position and size given by `ref` argument.

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.